Japanese jazz: History

 During World War II, jazz was considered "enemy music" and banned in Japan.
 However, by then the genre had become far too popular for a complete ban to be successful.
 Jazz-like songs, sometimes of a strongly patriotic type, continued to be performed, though these songs were usually referred to as "light music."
 Despite the state mandated destruction of jazz records, many did not comply, and hid their records until the aftermath of the war.
 After the war, the Allied occupation of Japan provided a new incentive for Japanese jazz musicians to emerge, as the American troops were eager to hear the music they listened to back home.
 Pianist Toshiko Akiyoshi (born 1929) arrived in Tokyo in 1948, determined to become a professional jazz musician.
 After having formed the Cozy Quartet she was then noticed by Hampton Hawes, who was stationed in Yokohama with his military band, and brought to the attention of Oscar Peterson.
 Akiyoshi studied at Berklee College of Music in Boston in 1956, and later achieved worldwide success as a bop pianist and big band leader.

 By the end of the 1950s, native jazz practice again flourished in Japan, and in the following decades an active free jazz scene reached its full growth.
 Critic Teruto Soejima considered 1969 as a pivotal year for Japanese free jazz, with musicians such as drummer Masahiko Togashi, guitarist Masayuki Takayanagi, pianists Yosuke Yamashita and Masahiko Satoh, saxophonist Kaoru Abe, bassist Motoharu Yoshizawa, and trumpeter Itaru Oki playing a major role.
-Other Japanese jazz artists who acquired international reputations include Sadao Watanabe (the former soloist of Akiyoshi's Cozy Quartet), Ryo Kawasaki, Teruo Nakamura (musician), Toru "Tiger" Okoshi and Makoto Ozone.
+Other Japanese jazz artists who acquired international reputations include Sadao Watanabe (the former soloist of Akiyoshi's Cozy Quartet), Ryo Kawasaki, Teruo Nakamura, Toru "Tiger" Okoshi and Makoto Ozone.
 Most of these musicians have toured extensively in the United States and some have moved there permanently for a career in jazz performance or education.